dlvm/dlvm_doc/Introduction.rst

    :scale: 50%

 The dlv is divided to several groups, a group has several legs, every leg is an iscsi device allocated from a dpv.
-When create a dlv, it will have only two groups, one for thin-provision metadata (group 0 in the above picture), another for the thin-provision data (group 1 in the above picture).
-When the data is not enough, ihost will send a message to the message queue, then the monitor program can create an extend job to add a new group to the dlv.

 below picture is the internal strucutre of a leg in dpv: